qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

 Documenting your scripts
 ------------------------

-Your can document your scripts by overloading the ``helpString`` and :meth:`helpUrl() <qgis.core.QgsProcessingAlgorithm.helpUrl>` methods of :class:`QgsProcessingAlgorithm <qgis.core.QgsProcessingAlgorithm>`.
+You can document your scripts by overloading the :meth:`helpString() <qgis.core.QgsProcessingAlgorithm.helpString>` and :meth:`helpUrl() <qgis.core.QgsProcessingAlgorithm.helpUrl>` methods of :class:`QgsProcessingAlgorithm <qgis.core.QgsProcessingAlgorithm>`.